 Your brain is “on” 24/7

-No matter whether you’re asleep or awake, prepare the next business meeting or take a leisure stroll around town, as you think, dream, see and sense, your brain is constantly active.
+No matter whether you’re asleep or awake, preparing the next business meeting, or taking a leisure stroll around town – as you think, dream, see and sense, your brain is constantly active.

-It absorbs all information, compacts and re-wires existing data, and integrates all into a consistent experience, both of yourself and of your surroundings.
+It absorbs all information, compacts and re-wires existing data, and integrates everything into a consistent experience, both of yourself and of your surroundings.
 For you, that experience constitutes your reality.
-Your brain shapes how you see your environment, filters and highlights the objects and information most relevant to you.
+Your brain shapes how you see your environment, – it filters and highlights the objects and information most relevant to you.
 Based on your thoughts, emotions, desires and experiences, your brain ultimately drives your behavior.
-It even takes over control for behavioral processes without you even noticing.
+It even controls behavioral processes without you even noticing.

 The building blocks of the brain